 One blade cannot be all things, but a blade can feel good in the hand, and a blade that you trust is a wonderful thing

 Using the Finnish Puukko and 19th Century American Bowies as inspiration,

-this knife harkens back to a time when the knife was an indispensible tool ,
+this knife harkens back to a time when the knife was an indispensable tool ,

 whether used for fishing or hunting, camping out, working on projects at home,

 or eating lunch.
-It could also come in handy for the traveller or adventurer
+It could also come in handy for the traveler or adventurer

 as a self defense tool.